Kostroma Power Station

 The Kostroma Power Station (Kostromskaya GRES) is a gas-fired power station near Volgorechensk in Russia.
-The station consists of eight 300 MW units and a single 1,200 MW unit.
-Of which, the 1,200MW unit is the world's largest gas-fired power station unit.
+The station consists of four 300 megawatt units, four 330 megawatt units and a single 1,200 megawatt unit, of which the 1,200MW unit is the world's largest gas-fired power station unit.
 The station also has a 320 m tall chimney, one of the tallest in the world.